tgrrr/dotfiles/README.md

 5. Clone this repo to `~/.dotfiles`
 6. Install [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh#getting-started)
 7. Update the name of your computer in `.macos`.
 Mine's currently called `ethel`.
-8. Run `install.sh` to start the installation
+8. Run `./install.sh` OR `sh ./install.sh` to start the installation
 9. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
 10. Restart your computer to finalize the process